codeforkjeff/dbt-sqlite/README.md

       schema_directory: '/my_project/data'

       # optional: semi-colon separated list of file paths for SQLite extensions to load.
-      # crypto.so is needed to provide for snapshots to work; see README
+      # crypto.so is needed for snapshots to work; see README
       extensions:
         - "/path/to/sqlean/crypto.so"